WZZ1998/learnjava-demos/README.md

-# manydemos
+# learnjava-demos
-Java demos for learning
+Demos for java study.
-Demos in this project is for java learning.
-The demos are all about java features.
+Demos in this project are for java learning.
+These demos are all concerned about java features.